Positivity bounds from thermal field theory entropy: Calculation of Thermal entropy

 Thus, we can find that thermal field theory not only provides a rich physical framework to study quantum systems at finite temperature but also imposes powerful theoretical constraints on allowed interactions.

 To quantify these ideas precisely, we construct the thermal partition function:

+where the constant \(C\) contributes only to the vacuum energy.
 Given that the coupling \(\frac{c}{M^4}\) is small (since \(M\) is large compared to other physical scales in the theory), we can expand the partition function perturbatively around the free theory.
 Explicitly, we obtain:

 where